Mathématique: Lantean Dream Team: Part 2

 “We’ve been ‘going’ for half a spire,” Rush points out, with what is, maybe, a deliberately sexy smoke and smolder tone.

 Sheppard stares into nothingness and tries to think of something quick-witted to say.
-He comes up with, “Uh huh,” and a helpless desire to channel a microliter of the charm that oozes from Vala Mal Doran’s fingertips.
+He comes up with, “Uh huh,” and a helpless desire to channel a microliter of the charm that oozes from Vala Mal Doran’s painted fingernails.

 No charm appears before they reach the base of the spire, so he leads the way onto the northern walkway.
 The city rises, silver and skyward.
 A shining footpath stretches toward a distant pier.
 Calm ocean laps on either side.
 Another path runs a tight circle around the soaring central spire.
 Lacuna shine sapphire blue on either side of the floating walkway.